longturn/freeciv21/docs/Playing/how-to-play.rst

 Let us first talk about two concepts: Vision Radius and Working Radius.
 Each city has a vision radius and a working radius.
 The vision radius is the tiles that the citizens of a city can see on the map.
 If an emeny unit comes within the vision radius of a city, a sentried unit inside of the city will wake up and alert you.
 Within the vision radius is the smaller working radius.
-When thinking of city planning, you are most concerned with the working radius of a city.
-These are the tiles that the citizens of your cities manage to extract resources (shields, food, and trade).
+When thinking of city planning, you should be most concerned with the working radius of a city.
+These are the tiles that the citizens of your cities manage to extract Resources (Shields, Food, and Trade).
 When the working radius of a city overlaps with that of another city, only one city at a time can manage that tile.
 This is another one of those *balance* items in playing Freeciv21.

 When you have a :unit:`Settler` selected, it will have a red outline shown on the map.
 This is the city's working radius if you placed the :unit:`Settler` at that spot with the :menuselection:`Work --> Build City` command.

-Imagine that this image represents a city with its working radius.
+This image represents a city with its working radius.
 The bolded hexagon represents the city center.

 .. _City Center:
 .. figure:: /_static/images/how-to-play/city-center.png